Hearing loss is a common after-effect of bacterial meningitis.

 Sensorineural deafness is permanent.
 Bacterial meningitis can cause sensorineural deafness in a number of ways.
 The most common cause is the infection spreading into the cochlea, damaging the hair cells.
 Another possible cause is inflammation of the auditory nerve.

 The following fact sheets provide extra information about hearing loss, tinnitus and balance:

-The Meningitis and Childhood Deafness booklet produced with the National Deaf Children’s Society provides information on the hearing tests that are carried out following meningitis, the effects of any deafness, what can be done to help and the support that is available.
-This information may also be helpful to school teachers who have children with deafness following meningitis in their class.
+The Meningitis and Childhood Deafness booklet produced with the National Deaf Children’s Society provides information on hearing tests that are carried out following meningitis, the effects of any deafness, what can be done to help and the support that is available.
+This information may also be useful to school teachers who are supporting children with deafness following meningitis.

 The National Deaf Children's Society